 - National Black MBA Association, which offers a $10,000 scholarship to certain students.

-- Morgan Stanley, a financial firm that offers a scholarship program based on merit for outstanding minority and female MBA students.
+- Morgan Stanley, a financial firm that offers a scholarship program based on merit for outstanding minority MBA students.

 - Hispanic Scholarship Fund General Scholarship, a fund that provides Hispanic students with $1,000 to $5,000.

 - NABA National Scholarship Program, which gives students scholarships in amounts ranging from $1,000 to $10,000.

 The seven most popular career paths for individuals with an MBA in project management are:

 - IT Systems Analyst, where a business’ technical side is studied.
 Project managers implement new hardware and software, focus on networks, create cost benefit analyses and work directly with people.
 The field continues to boom, and it is one of the highest paid for all project managers.
 A great employer would be IBM, where skills in both technical elements and business administration are always required.